dracos/Theatricalia/README.md

 Django modifications
 --------------------

-The following were previously made by Django code modifications and need to be reintroduced some other way:
-* db/models/fields/related.py: to not have the provided multi-select help-text
-* forms/formsets.py & models.py: to not have Delete on last form
-* forms/forms.py: Move the label_suffix to inside label_tag
-* Email uniqueness
-* contrib/comments/views/comments.py: Remove c parameter from redirect

-In my bad youth (look, it was using SVN when this project began), I have made some modifications to Django, as follows (to be cleaned up soon):
+In my bad youth (it was using SVN when this project began), I made some modifications to core Django, as follows, that still need tidying up:
 * contrib/admin/media/js/urlify.js: Remove stop words removelist
 * contrib/admin/filterspecs.py: Allow filtering of lookup_choices
 * contrib/admin/views/main.py: smart_split the query